(A) As used in this section, "disability benefit recipient" means a recipient of a disability benefit under any of the following:

-The state teachers retirement board shall require any disability benefit recipient to submit to an annual medical examination by a physician selected by the board, except that the board may forgo the medical examination if the board's physician determines that the recipient's disability is ongoing or may require additional examinations if the board's physician determines that additional information should be obtained.
-If a disability benefit recipient refuses to submit to a medical examination, the recipient's disability benefit shall be suspended until the recipient withdraws the refusal.
-If the refusal continues for one year, all the recipient's rights under and to the disability benefit shall be terminated as of the effective date of the original suspension.
+(C) The state teachers retirement board shall require any disability benefit recipient to submit to an annual medical examination by a physician selected by the board, except that the board may forgo the medical examination if the board's physician determines that the recipient's disability is ongoing or may require additional examinations if the board's physician determines that additional information should be obtained.
+If a disability benefit recipient fails to submit to a medical examination, the recipient's disability benefit shall be suspended until the examination has occurred.
+If the failure continues for one year or the disability benefit is terminated for any reason during the one-year period, all the recipient's rights under and to the disability benefit shall be terminated as of the effective date of the original suspension.

 The board shall annually examine the information submitted by the recipient.
-If a disability benefit recipient refuses to file the statement or information, the disability benefit shall be suspended until the statement and information are filed.
-If the refusal continues for one year, the recipient's right to the disability benefit shall be terminated as of the effective date of the original suspension.
+If a disability benefit recipient fails to file the statement or information, the disability benefit shall be suspended until the statement and information are filed.
+If the failure continues for one year or the disability benefit is terminated for any reason during the one-year period , the recipient's right to the disability benefit shall be terminated as of the effective date of the original suspension.

-A disability benefit also may be terminated by the board at the request of the disability benefit recipient.
+(G) A disability benefit may be terminated by the board at the request of the disability benefit recipient.